-How do I edit a PDF file?
+How to edit a PDF file

 Note: Portable data files are for viewing, not editing.
 If you only need to copy text from the PDF, see our document on how to copy text from an Adobe PDF.